-\begin{lemma} Let $\M$ be an $m$-angulation of $P_n$ containing $k$ $m$-gons.
-Then there is an explicit sequence of diagonal rotations taking $\M$ to its rotation through $2\pi /n$ anticlockwise. \end{lemma}
+\begin{lemma} Let $\M$ be an $m$-angulation of $P_n$ with $k$ $m$-gons.
+Then there is an explicit sequence of mutations taking $\M$ to its rotation through $2\pi /n$ anticlockwise. \end{lemma}

-\begin{proof} Suppose $P_n$ has an $m$-angulation $\M$ by $k$ $m$-gons.
-Let $M$ be an $m$-gon with $m-1$ boundary edges and one internal edge $e$ joining vertices $[i, i+(m-1)]$.
-Let $R$ be the union of the $m$-gons incident with $i$.
-Apply Lemma~\ref{RotationSubLemma} to the induced $m$-angulation of $R$ to rotate it one step anticlockwise.
-Let $R'$ be the subpolygon $R$ with the $m$-gon $M'$ with vertices $i-1, i, i+1, \ldots, i+(m-1)-1$ removed.
-Apply the reverse sequence to the one described in Lemma~\ref{RotationSubLemma} to rotate the $m$-angulation of $R'$ one step clockwise (recalling that a clockwise rotation of a diagonal coincides with a composition of anticlockwise rotations of the same diagonal).
-Consider the polygon $Q$ which is given by removing the $m$-gon $M'$ from $P_n$ and transform it (using an orientation-preserving homeomorphism) to a regular $n-(m-2)$-gon $P_{n-(m-2)}$.
-Since $P_{n-(m-2)}$ has fewer sides than $P_n$ we have inductively constructed a sequence of anticlockwise diagonal rotations rotating the $m$-angulation of $P_{n-(m-1)}$ anticlockwise through $2 \pi/(n-(m-1))$.
-Applying the corresponding sequence to the $m$-angulation of $Q$ takes $\M$ to its rotation anticlockwise through $2\pi/n$ as required. \end{proof}
+\begin{proof} We induct on the number $k$ of $m$-gons in the $m$-angulation.
+The result is trivial if $k=1$, so consider the general case.
+By Lemma~\ref{BoundaryEdges}, there is an $m$-gon $M$ with a unique internal edge $e$, joining vertices $[i, i+(m-1)]$ for some $i$.
+Let $R$ be the subpolygon of $P_n$ given by the union of the $m$-gons incident with $i$.
+Applying Remark~\ref{RotationSubLemma} to the induced $m$-angulation of $R$ to rotate it one step anticlockwise, we obtain a new $m$-angulation of $R$, and hence of $P_n$, containing an $m$-gon $M'$ with vertices $i-1,i,i+1,\ldots ,i+(m-1)-1$.
+Let $R'$ be the subpolygon of $R$ with $M'$ removed.
+Applying Remark~\ref{RotationSubLemma} repeatedly we may rotate the induced $m$-angulation of $R'$ one step clockwise.

+We obtain a new $m$-angulation of $P_n$.
+By induction we may rotate the subpolygon with $M'$ removed anticlockwise by an explicit sequence.
+It is easy to check that the total effect of the above is to rotate the original $m$-angulation of $P_n$ one step anticlockwise. \end{proof}